1987 Indian vice presidential election: Schedule

-The election schedule was announced by the Election Commission of India on 4 August 1952.
+The election schedule was announced by the Election Commission of India on 4 August 1987.

 Result

 The Electoral College consisted of 790 members of Lok Sabha and Rajya Sabha.
 There were 27 candidates who filed their nominations.
 The Returning Officer rejected the nomination of 26 of them after scrutiny, deeming that only the nomination of Shankar Dayal Sharma was valid.
-Since he was now the only candidate left, Shankar Dayal Sharma was declared as elected unopposed to the office of the Vice-President on 25 April 1952.
-He was sworn in to the office on 9 September 1987.
+Since he was now the only candidate left, Shankar Dayal Sharma was declared as elected unopposed to the office of the Vice-President.
+He was sworn in to the office on 3 September 1987.